Zanelidd/Zanelidd/README.md

 ## Hi there 👋, I'm Damien

-Currently looking for a permanent FullStack developer position 🖥️
+Currently looking for a permanent FullStack developer or Front End position 🖥️